University Handbook, Section D:

 D2 Individually, faculty members are in the unclassified service of the state of Kansas.
 Assigned duties vary but traditionally a portion of most faculty appointments entails self-generated creative activity.
 Faculty members are expected to establish an appropriate work schedule which will allow them to accomplish all of these assigned duties, including classes, meetings, and posted office hours.
 When absences can be anticipated, arrangements for another faculty member to assume scheduled duties should be made by the faculty member concerned.

 D4 The university is committed to upholding the intellectual freedoms of teaching, expression, research, and debate.
 All members of the university community have a responsibility to exemplify and support these freedoms in the interest of reasoned inquiry, both on and off campus.
-At K-State, the atmosphere of academic freedom, commitment to academic inquiry, and respect for the academic rights of others shall not be abridged.
+At Kansas State University, the atmosphere of academic freedom, commitment to academic inquiry, and respect for the academic rights of others shall not be abridged.

 D5 All members of the university community have the right and responsibility to participate in university governance at all levels and in diverse forms.
 This requires an honest and robust exchange of ideas and opinion.
 Interfering in any fashion with the right of others to properly voice their opinions during the formulation of new policies, or to express their views regarding established policies or their application, is a violation of the principles of academic freedom as described in Appendix C. Such principles should be extended to all members of the university community as appropriate.